Slánský trial

 The Slánský trial (officially Proces s vedením protistátního spikleneckého centra v čele s Rudolfem Slánským English: "Trial of the Leadership of the Anti-State Conspiracy Centre Headed by Rudolf Slánský") was a 1952 antisemitic show trial against fourteen members of the Communist Party of Czechoslovakia (KSČ), including many high-ranking officials.
-Several charges, including high treason, were announced against the group on the grounds of allegedly conspiring against the Czechoslovak Republic.
-General Secretary of the KSČ Rudolf Slánský was the alleged leader of the conspirators.
+Several charges, including high treason, were announced against the group on the grounds of allegedly participating in a Zionist conspiracy against the Czechoslovak Republic.
+General Secretary of the KSČ Rudolf Slánský was the alleged leader of conspirators.

 All fourteen defendants were found guilty of crimes that they did not commit.
 Eleven of them were sentenced to death and executed; the remaining three received life sentences.
+Eleven of the defendants were "of Jewish origin".

 Background

 After World War II, Czechoslovakia initially enjoyed limited democracy.
 This changed with the February 1948 coup, carried out by the Communist Party of Czechoslovakia without the direct assistance of the Soviet Union.
 According to literature scholar Peter Steiner, the one-party Communist state had to find or conjure up imaginary enemies from within to justify its continuing existence; this was the motive for show trials.
-After the 1948 Yugoslav–Soviet split, a sequence of high-level political trials against alleged Titoist and Western imperialist elements were held in Bulgaria, Hungary, and Albania, but these trials were not overtly antisemitic.
+After the 1948 Tito–Stalin split, a sequence of high-level political trials against alleged Titoist and Western imperialist elements were held in Bulgaria, Hungary, and Albania, but these trials were not overtly antisemitic.
 The anti-cosmopolitan campaign, a thinly disguised antisemitic campaign in the Soviet Union under Joseph Stalin, began in the fall of 1948.
 In the year before Stalin's death in 1953 another Soviet antisemitic campaign, the Doctors' Plot, began to unfold.
 During this period, the Jewish Anti-Fascist Committee's leadership was murdered and antisemitic purges spread to other countries in the Soviet's Eastern Bloc.